dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 # Set up per-app Virtual Private Network (VPN) in Intune for iOS devices

 You can specify which managed apps can use your Virtual Private Network (VPN) on iOS devices managed by Intune.
-When you create a per-app VPN in Intune, an end-user automatically connects through your VPN when accessing corporate documents.
+When you create a per-app VPN in Intune, a user automatically connects through your VPN when accessing corporate documents.

 Check your VPN provider's documentation to see if your VPN supports per-app VPN.